dhirenkakkar/RoadToDS/README.md

 Made this repository to track my progress in data science and machine learning.
 Hopefully It'll be a good tool to organise my goals, develop more holistic projects and provide a clear learning roadmap.
 I'll try to update it regularly :)

-*many concepts were directly applied while learning them or working on personal project (repos are linked in the tools/library section)
+*many concepts were directly applied while learning them or working on personal project (repo are linked in the tools/library section)

 ## Table of content